-- North American and global economic and political conditions; - the highly cyclical nature of the automotive industry and the industry's dependence on consumer spending and general economic conditions; - the Company's dependence on a limited number of significant customers; - financial viability of suppliers; - the Company's reliance on critical suppliers and on suppliers for components and the risk that suppliers will not be able to supply components on a timely basis or in sufficient quantities; - competition; - the increasing pressure on the Company to absorb costs related to product design and development, engineering, program management, prototypes, validation and tooling; - increased pricing of raw materials and commodities; - outsourcing and insourcing trends; - the risk of increased costs associated with product warranty and recalls together with the associated liability; - the Company's ability to enhance operations and manufacturing techniques; - dependence on key personnel; - limited financial resources; - risks associated with the integration of acquisitions; - the risks associated with joint ventures; - costs associated with rationalization of production facilities; - launch and operational costs; - labour disputes; - changes in governmental regulations or laws including any changes to trade; - litigation and regulatory compliance and investigations; - currency risk; - fluctuations in operating results; - internal controls over financial reporting and disclosure controls and procedures; - environmental regulation; - a shift away from technologies in which the Company is investing; - competition with low cost countries; - the Company's ability to shift its manufacturing footprint to take advantage of opportunities in emerging markets; - risks of conducting business in foreign countries, including China, Brazil and other markets; - potential tax exposures; - a change in the Company's mix of earnings between jurisdictions with lower tax rates and those with higher tax rates, as well as the Company's ability to fully benefit from tax losses; - under-funding of pension plans; - the cost of post-employment benefits; - impairment charges; - cybersecurity threats; - the potential volatility of the Company's share price; and - dividends.
+- North American and global economic and political conditions and epidemics or pandemics; - the highly cyclical nature of the automotive industry and the industry's dependence on consumer spending and general economic conditions; - the Company's dependence on a limited number of significant customers; - · financial viability of suppliers; - the Company's reliance on critical suppliers and on suppliers for components and the risk that suppliers will not be able to supply components on a timely basis or in sufficient quantities; - competition: - the increasing pressure on the Company to absorb costs related to product design and development, engineering, program management, prototypes, validation and tooling; - increased pricing of raw materials and commodities; - · outsourcing and insourcing trends; - the risk of increased costs associated with product warranty and recalls together with the associated liability; - product development and technological change; - the Company's ability to enhance operations and manufacturing techniques; - dependence on key personnel; - limited financial resources/uncertainty of future financing/banking; - risks associated with the integration of acquisitions; - risks associated with private or public investment in technology companies; - the risks associated with joint ventures; - costs associated with rationalization of production facilities; - launch and operational costs; - labour relations matters; - trade restrictions: - changes in governmental regulations or laws including any changes to trade; - litigation and regulatory compliance and investigations; - quote and pricing assumptions; - currency risk; - fluctuations in operating results; - internal controls over financial reporting and disclosure controls and procedures; - environmental regulation and climate change; - the impact of climate, political, social and economic risks, natural disasters and pandemics in the countries in which we operate or sell to, or from which we source production;

+- · a shift away from technologies in which the Company is investing;

+- competition with low cost countries;

+- the Company's ability to shift its manufacturing footprint to take advantage of opportunities in emerging markets;

+- risks of conducting business in foreign countries, including China, Brazil and other markets;

+- potential tax exposures;

+- a change in the Company's mix of earnings between jurisdictions with lower tax rates and those with higher tax rates, as well as the Company's ability to fully benefit from tax losses;

+- under-funding of pension plans;

+- the cost of post-employment benefits;

+- impairment charges;

+- cybersecurity threats;

+- the potential volatility of the Company's share price; and

+- dividends.

-These factors should be considered carefully, and readers should not place undue reliance on the Company's forward looking statements.
-The Company has no intention and undertakes no obligation to update or revise any forward looking statements, whether as a result of new information, future events or otherwise, except as required by law.
+These factors should be considered carefully, and readers should not place undue reliance on the Company's forward-looking statements.
+The Company has no intention and undertakes no obligation to update or revise any forward-looking statements, whether as a result of new information, future events or otherwise, except as required by law.